FFmpeg/FFV1/ffv1.md

 `Pixel`: The smallest addressable representation of a color in a `Frame`.
 It is composed of 1 or more `Samples`.

-`ESC`:   An ESCape symbol to indicate that the symbol to be stored is too large for normal storage and that an alternate storage method.
+`ESC`:   An ESCape symbol to indicate that the symbol to be stored is too large for normal storage and that an alternate storage method is used.

 `MSB`:   Most Significant Bit, the bit that can cause the largest change in magnitude of the symbol.